FAIRplus/the-fair-cookbook/content/recipes/interoperability/VCF-to-FHIR-conversion_matched.md

 ## Conclusion

-**Why does this matter and how does it relate to FAIR (URL_TO_INSERT_RECORD_3723 https://fairsharing.org/FAIRsharing.WWI10U) ?**
+**Why does this matter and how does it relate to FAIR (URL_TO_INSERT_RECORD-ABBREV_2972 https://fairsharing.org/FAIRsharing.WWI10U) ?**

-The conversion from VCF (URL_TO_INSERT_RECORD_3727 https://fairsharing.org/FAIRsharing.cfzz0h)  to HL7 (URL_TO_INSERT_RECORD_3728 https://fairsharing.org/FAIRsharing.ka5tfc)  FHIR (URL_TO_INSERT_RECORD_3724 https://fairsharing.org/FAIRsharing.25k4yp)  JSON (URL_TO_INSERT_RECORD_3725 https://fairsharing.org/FAIRsharing.5bbab9)  message has to do with the `**I and R**` of `FAIR (URL_TO_INSERT_RECORD_3726 https://fairsharing.org/FAIRsharing.WWI10U) `, that is `interoperability` and `reusability`.
+The conversion from VCF (URL_TO_INSERT_RECORD-ABBREV_2976 https://fairsharing.org/FAIRsharing.cfzz0h)  to HL7 (URL_TO_INSERT_RECORD-ABBREV_2977 https://fairsharing.org/FAIRsharing.ka5tfc)  FHIR (URL_TO_INSERT_RECORD-ABBREV_2973 https://fairsharing.org/FAIRsharing.25k4yp)  JSON (URL_TO_INSERT_RECORD-ABBREV_2974 https://fairsharing.org/FAIRsharing.5bbab9)  message has to do with the `**I and R**` of `FAIR (URL_TO_INSERT_RECORD-ABBREV_2975 https://fairsharing.org/FAIRsharing.WWI10U) `, that is `interoperability` and `reusability`.
-- From a syntactic standpoint, the availability of genetic variation informat (URL_TO_INSERT_TERM_3729 https://fairsharing.org/search?recordType=model_and_format) ion at a granular level in an easily parseable form (JSON (URL_TO_INSERT_RECORD_3731 https://fairsharing.org/FAIRsharing.5bbab9) ) is a gain for anyone looking at merging this informat (URL_TO_INSERT_TERM_3730 https://fairsharing.org/search?recordType=model_and_format) ion with other clinical messages.
+- From a syntactic standpoint, the availability of genetic variation informat (URL_TO_INSERT_TERM_2978 https://fairsharing.org/search?recordType=model_and_format) ion at a granular level in an easily parseable form (JSON (URL_TO_INSERT_RECORD-ABBREV_2980 https://fairsharing.org/FAIRsharing.5bbab9) ) is a gain for anyone looking at merging this informat (URL_TO_INSERT_TERM_2979 https://fairsharing.org/search?recordType=model_and_format) ion with other clinical messages.
-- From a semantic standpoint, the reliance on `LOINC (URL_TO_INSERT_RECORD_3733 https://fairsharing.org/FAIRsharing.2mk2zb) ` vocabulary to mark up the patterns defined in the HL7 (URL_TO_INSERT_RECORD_3734 https://fairsharing.org/FAIRsharing.ka5tfc)  FHIR (URL_TO_INSERT_RECORD_3732 https://fairsharing.org/FAIRsharing.25k4yp)  Genomics Reports enhances interoperation between systems by provided unambiguous annotations.
+- From a semantic standpoint, the reliance on `LOINC (URL_TO_INSERT_RECORD-ABBREV_2982 https://fairsharing.org/FAIRsharing.2mk2zb) ` vocabulary to mark up the patterns defined in the HL7 (URL_TO_INSERT_RECORD-ABBREV_2983 https://fairsharing.org/FAIRsharing.ka5tfc)  FHIR (URL_TO_INSERT_RECORD-ABBREV_2981 https://fairsharing.org/FAIRsharing.25k4yp)  Genomics Reports enhances interoperation between systems by provided unambiguous annotations.
-- Finally, as more systems are able to produce FHIR (URL_TO_INSERT_RECORD_3735 https://fairsharing.org/FAIRsharing.25k4yp)  messages from a variety of instruments or data sources, the availability of a FHIR (URL_TO_INSERT_RECORD_3736 https://fairsharing.org/FAIRsharing.25k4yp)  message covering a subset of genetic variation available from testing facilities makes investigating and mining phenotypic and genotypic relations more straightforward.
+- Finally, as more systems are able to produce FHIR (URL_TO_INSERT_RECORD-ABBREV_2984 https://fairsharing.org/FAIRsharing.25k4yp)  messages from a variety of instruments or data sources, the availability of a FHIR (URL_TO_INSERT_RECORD-ABBREV_2985 https://fairsharing.org/FAIRsharing.25k4yp)  message covering a subset of genetic variation available from testing facilities makes investigating and mining phenotypic and genotypic relations more straightforward.
 - However, one needs to remember that the capability afforded by the `vcf2fhir` library is at an early stage and only supports simple cases.
 More efforts and more efforts is needed before a functionality is available at a Technical Readiness Level compatible with production systems.

 **Any other important issues?**

-- We have highlighted the existing limitations surrounding the use of the open source conversion tool and that users should **carefully** assess the nature of the informat (URL_TO_INSERT_TERM_3737 https://fairsharing.org/search?recordType=model_and_format) ion present in the input VCF (URL_TO_INSERT_RECORD_3739 https://fairsharing.org/FAIRsharing.cfzz0h)  files prior to executing the code.
-Bearing this in mind, the `vcf2fhir` tool provides an easy to deploy and easy to use solution for anyone interested in adding a FHIR (URL_TO_INSERT_RECORD_3738 https://fairsharing.org/FAIRsharing.25k4yp)  message capability to a clinical genetic analysis pipeline,for instance on consuming DNA microarray GeneChip genotyping solutions.
-The authors of the tool aim to expand its capabilities to include `enhancing the conversion logic to accommodate VCF (URL_TO_INSERT_RECORD_3740 https://fairsharing.org/FAIRsharing.cfzz0h)  rows representing structural variants (i.e. rows that contain an INFO.SVTYPE field)`.
+- We have highlighted the existing limitations surrounding the use of the open source conversion tool and that users should **carefully** assess the nature of the informat (URL_TO_INSERT_TERM_2986 https://fairsharing.org/search?recordType=model_and_format) ion present in the input VCF (URL_TO_INSERT_RECORD-ABBREV_2988 https://fairsharing.org/FAIRsharing.cfzz0h)  files prior to executing the code.
+Bearing this in mind, the `vcf2fhir` tool provides an easy to deploy and easy to use solution for anyone interested in adding a FHIR (URL_TO_INSERT_RECORD-ABBREV_2987 https://fairsharing.org/FAIRsharing.25k4yp)  message capability to a clinical genetic analysis pipeline,for instance on consuming DNA microarray GeneChip genotyping solutions.
+The authors of the tool aim to expand its capabilities to include `enhancing the conversion logic to accommodate VCF (URL_TO_INSERT_RECORD-ABBREV_2989 https://fairsharing.org/FAIRsharing.cfzz0h)  rows representing structural variants (i.e. rows that contain an INFO.SVTYPE field)`.

-- Finally, it is important to realize that the resulting JSON (URL_TO_INSERT_RECORD_3743 https://fairsharing.org/FAIRsharing.5bbab9)  message, as it is, lacks important metadata to be fully and properly FAIR (URL_TO_INSERT_RECORD_3745 https://fairsharing.org/FAIRsharing.WWI10U)  (e.g., `licence informat (URL_TO_INSERT_TERM_3741 https://fairsharing.org/search?recordType=model_and_format) ion`).
-One has therefore to see this `capability` as one of the many elements that needs to be put together to build and deliver a FAIR (URL_TO_INSERT_RECORD_3746 https://fairsharing.org/FAIRsharing.WWI10U)  infrastructure.
-For instance, this HL7 (URL_TO_INSERT_RECORD_3748 https://fairsharing.org/FAIRsharing.ka5tfc)  JSON (URL_TO_INSERT_RECORD_3744 https://fairsharing.org/FAIRsharing.5bbab9)  message could be embedded in a more complex system, which would package informat (URL_TO_INSERT_TERM_3742 https://fairsharing.org/search?recordType=model_and_format) ion and deliver a FAIR (URL_TO_INSERT_RECORD_3747 https://fairsharing.org/FAIRsharing.WWI10U)  payload.
+- Finally, it is important to realize that the resulting JSON (URL_TO_INSERT_RECORD-ABBREV_2992 https://fairsharing.org/FAIRsharing.5bbab9)  message, as it is, lacks important metadata to be fully and properly FAIR (URL_TO_INSERT_RECORD-ABBREV_2994 https://fairsharing.org/FAIRsharing.WWI10U)  (e.g., `licence informat (URL_TO_INSERT_TERM_2990 https://fairsharing.org/search?recordType=model_and_format) ion`).
+One has therefore to see this `capability` as one of the many elements that needs to be put together to build and deliver a FAIR (URL_TO_INSERT_RECORD-ABBREV_2995 https://fairsharing.org/FAIRsharing.WWI10U)  infrastructure.
+For instance, this HL7 (URL_TO_INSERT_RECORD-ABBREV_2997 https://fairsharing.org/FAIRsharing.ka5tfc)  JSON (URL_TO_INSERT_RECORD-ABBREV_2993 https://fairsharing.org/FAIRsharing.5bbab9)  message could be embedded in a more complex system, which would package informat (URL_TO_INSERT_TERM_2991 https://fairsharing.org/search?recordType=model_and_format) ion and deliver a FAIR (URL_TO_INSERT_RECORD-ABBREV_2996 https://fairsharing.org/FAIRsharing.WWI10U)  payload.

 ### What to read next?

 - [From Electronic Health Records Notes to FHIR](https://github.com/FAIRplus/the-fair-cookbook/blob/mzml-format/docs/content/recipes/interoperability/EHRN2FHIR.md)
-- Pistoia Alliance FAIR (URL_TO_INSERT_RECORD_3749 https://fairsharing.org/FAIRsharing.WWI10U) 4Clinical Guidance - An Introduction
+- Pistoia Alliance FAIR4Clinical Guidance - An Introduction
-- Pistoia Alliance FAIR (URL_TO_INSERT_RECORD_3750 https://fairsharing.org/FAIRsharing.WWI10U) 4Clin - Metadata
+- Pistoia Alliance FAIR4Clin - Metadata
 - [HL7 FHIR for FAIR implementation guidelines](https://build.fhir.org/ig/HL7/fhir-for-fair/index.html)

 ````{rdmkit_panel}